netxms/netxms-doc/admin/installation.rst

      - function EnumerateNodes(obj, level)

-Class 'TIME' renamed as 'DateTime'.
+Class 'TIME' is now renamed as 'DateTime'.
 Created Math, Base64, Crypto, Net, and IO modules, and functions moved under them.
-Most used functions left as deprecated, but others were just renamed.
-Below table shows the full rename list (functions that were just renamed and do not have deprecated versions):
+The most used functions are left as deprecated, but others were just renamed.
+The table below shows the full renamed list containing functions that were just renamed and do not have deprecated versions:

 .. list-table::